vilhelmbergsoe/site/blog/neural-networks.md

 function approximation tasks.

-In this little blog post i'll be going over the basics of neural networks as well as a common optimisation algorithm used to train them.
+In this little blog post i'll be going over the basics of neural networks as well as a common optimization algorithm used to train them.

 ## An introduction to Neural Networks